lakshyajain1508/sjcem/Practice/MCA.md

 ***

-## 6. Explain Arhitechure of 80386 with neat diagaram explain each parts of section
+## 6. Explain Architecture of 80386 with neat diagaram explain each parts of section

 The **80386** was the first 32-bit microprocessor from Intel, introducing a fully pipelined architecture and **Protected Mode**.